-The student who successfully completes the above requirements will receive a grade of credit on their transcript.
-Testing out will not fulfill any of the required 28 credits for graduation from Caro High School.
-Testing-out credit will not count in the student's grade point average.
+The student who successfully completes the above requirements will receive a grade of credit (CR) on their transcript.
+Testing out credit will not count in the student's grade point average.
 A student may choose one class per trimester for the purpose of testing out for a course credit.